lightningdevkit/lightningdevkit.org/docs/blockdata.md

 ![LDK block processing](assets/ldk-block-processing.svg)

-## Block Source
+## Chain Activity

 Initially, our node doesn't have any channels and hence has no data to monitor for on-chain.
 When a channel is opened with a peer, the `ChannelManager` creates a `ChannelMonitor` and passes it to the `ChainMonitor` to watch.

-At this point, LDK needs to be fed chain data of interest so that it can respond accordingly.
-It supports receiving either full blocks or pre-filtered blocks.
-Block data can sourced from anywhere, but it is your responsibility to ensure that the necessary `block_connected` and `block_disconnected` methods are called on `ChannelManager` and `ChainMonitor`.
+At this point, you need to feed LDK any chain data of interest so that it can respond accordingly.
+It supports receiving either full blocks or pre-filtered blocks using the `chain::Listen` interface.
+While block data can sourced from anywhere, it is your responsibility to call the `block_connected` and `block_disconnected` methods on `ChannelManager` and `ChainMonitor`.
 This allows them to update channel state and respond to on-chain events, respectively.

 LDK comes with a `lightning-block-sync` utility that handles polling a block source for the best chain tip, detecting chain forks, and notifying listeners